 Think about how often you lose your peace.
 It is a lot of times in a day or a week?
 And when you do, what usually is the cause?
 Is it that what you expected to happen did not?
 Or that you didn’t get what you wanted?
 Is it that someone deserted certain important plans with you?
 Can we say that it’s that certain expectations were not met?
-Either expectation from life or from others.
-Man, it can be frustrating.
+Either our expectations from life or from others.
+Of course, it can be frustrating.
 It can be upsetting.
 It can feel some type of way.
 I mean, it should feel some type of way.
 When the high hopes you had in getting a certain job are crushed.
 When the people you trust don’t value your trust.
 And on and on.
 It’s only natural that you should feel some type of way about it.

 But it’s these situations that leave us waging internal wars that have no end.
 When what you expected to happen does not or when others disappoint you.
 Trying to understand what happened, why it happened and whether there was something you could do about it.
 This constant wondering and obsessing about unfulfilled expectations or unmet desires is what easily turns your feeling-at-peace boat upside down.
 It’s in such situations that for your continued peace, you need to make a choice to set yourself free.
 Free from complaining about the unexpected turns and twists of life.
 Free from blaming others for their own choices that seemed or were actually unfair to you.